DPWorldFulfilment/DPWorld-FulfilmentAPI/PRODUCT_README.md

 ```

 ### Product Update API
-- **API Description:** To update product level details in the system.
+To update the detail of a product
 - **Rest URL**: /api/ims/v1/products
 - **Request Type:** PUT